seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-5.md

     + Customize continuous access evaluation
     + Disable resilience defaults

-Here we are not configuring session.
+    >**Note**:Here we are not configuring session.

-8. Select **On** under **Enable policy**
+13. Select **On** under **Enable policy**

      >**Note**: You will not be able to turn your Conditional Access policy to On if you have not turned off the Security defaults setting in Azure Active Directory (Azure AD).

-9. Select **Create**.
+14. Select **Create**.

     ![img](../media/ca6.png)

-10. Now, you have created the conditional access policy named **Office application app policy**.
+15. Now, you have created the conditional access policy named **Office application app policy**.
 You can see it on Conditional access policies page.

      ![img](../media/ca7.png)

-11. You can test the conditional access policy by taking an in private window of your browser and enter http://portal.office.com then login with the credentials given in the Environment details.
+16. You can test the conditional access policy by taking an in private window of your browser and enter http://portal.office.com then login with the credentials given in the Environment details.

-12. It will ask for configuring **Microsoft Authenticator**
+17. It will ask for configuring **Microsoft Authenticator**

 ## Review